cmdruid/anigmatron/README.md

 ## Or install via a native binary.
 Example:
 dpkg -i out/make/deb/x64/anigmatron_x.x.x_amd64.deb

+## If you have trouble installing the .deb,
+## you may need additional dependencies.
+sudo apt install zstd # needed for decompressing the .deb

 ## If you don't see a binary for your OS, make one!
 yarn make